Varying-Vagrant-Vagrants/custom-site-template/README.md

     - baz.dev
 ```
 Defines the domains and hosts for VVV to listen on.
-The first domain in this list is your sites promary domain.
+The first domain in this list is your sites primary domain.

 ```
 custom: